suyog-basnet/suyog-basnet/README.md

 - 💬 Ask me about **JavaScript, REST APIs, PostgreSQL, academic CS**

-- 📫 How to reach me: [Your Email or LinkedIn]
+- 📫 How to reach me: bsuyog34@gmail.com

 - ⚡ Fun fact: I enjoy debugging more than writing new code sometimes 😄